markthebault/spark-cluster-aws/README.md

 In the current state, to facilitate the testing, terraform local state is used.
 I will advice you to use terraform remote states with AWS S3 as backend and DynamoDB as locking.
 In order to use that, create a new `a-funny-file-name.tf` file in the `./terraform/` directory with the following content:

 ```
+# The s3 bucket and the DynamoDB table must be created before using remote states
 terraform {
   backend "s3" {
     bucket         = "my-terraform-state"